-- Areas of fynbos should be earmarked for conservation purposes, even if those areas previously had pine plantations. - Landscaped areas should include locally indigenous vegetation, and where possible. - Alien vegetation should be removed from the disturbed areas, especially in riparian areas.
-The areas should be kept clear of alien vegetation. - All listed invasive alien vegetation must be removed in accordance with CARA legislation (The Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983)) as revised.
+- Alien vegetation should be removed from the remaining natural areas and disturbed areas that are within or adjacent to any riparian zone and the areas should be kept clear of alien vegetation. - All listed invasive alien vegetation must be removed in accordance with CARA legislation (The Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983)) as revised.